 How to Apply for a Business Credit Card

-Business owners can get a business credit card like the Chase Ink Business CashSM card online in as little as 10 minutes.
+Business owners can Chase Ink Business CashSM card online in as little as 10 minutes.
 Issuers generally require a credit score of at least 640 to qualify, but you don’t need to show business revenue or time in business.

 During the application process, you’ll need to provide the following information: